June 24, 2024

 For example, you perform 10 INSERTs into a table in a single SQL file.

-Extending the problem is the scenario where there are multiple SQL files and each contains a number of potentially unrelated changes.
+Extending the problem is the scenario where multiple SQL files exist, each containing a number of potentially unrelated changes.

 These scenarios illustrate a common problem: